marcelkohl/dbex-engine-base/README.md

 - Publish your package on [Atom packages](https://flight-manual.atom.io/hacking-atom/sections/publishing/);
 - Done.

+All the needed information about the mandatory methods, types, parameters and returns are commented in the `sample-engine.js` file.
+Feel free to send a message if you miss something.

+If you want to share your engine, please let me know by sending a message and I will include it on the Dbex engines list github page.

 ## Don't!
-- Don't change the files in dataModel folder.
+- Don't change the files in `/dataModel` folder.
 This folder may have updates in the future and you may have to update your branch.